harleypig/dotvim/docs/LANGUAGE_SETUP_TEMPLATE.md

 * [filename](/path/to/file) - Purpose and scope of the configuration
 * `coc-settings` - Use `:CocConfig` to edit this file.

+### Features

+Document only configured features.
+Remove sections that use default settings or are not applicable.

+#### Syntax Highlighting
+[Document non-default syntax highlighting configuration]

+#### Linting and Static Analysis
+[Document linting tools and configuration]

+#### Auto Completion
+[Document completion setup beyond defaults]

+#### Formatting
+[Document any formatting tools and settings]

+#### Additional Features
+Document any other configured features such as:
+* Error Highlighting
+* Code Folding
+* Snippets
+* Schema Validation
+* Version Control Integration
+* Documentation Tools
+* Debugging Support
+* Testing Tools

+### Default or Inapplicable Sections

+List features that:
+* Use default settings without modification
+* Are not applicable to this language/environment
+* Are handled by listed plugins/extensions without additional configuration

 ## Core Development Tools

 ### Language Server